See a Doctor Within 15 Minutes

 The lifespan of orthotics varies depending on the material, daily wear and tear, and the wearer’s activity level.
 Generally, over-the-counter insoles may need to be replaced every six months to a year.
 Custom orthotics, being more durable, can last for several years.
 It’s important to replace them when they start to lose their structural integrity or become uncomfortable.

 Orthotics can generally be used with most footwear types with removable insoles.
-However, they may not fit or function properly in shoes with very high heels or unusually narrow designs.
+However, they may not fit or function properly in shoes with high heels or unusually narrow designs.
 Also, for athletic activities, specific sports orthotics might be recommended.

 How long does it take to get used to wearing orthotics?